 Examines forms of American political participation.
 Focuses on such activities as elections, social movements, civil disobedience, political violence, as well as political mobilization activities via the internet.
 Also examines the causes and effects of nonparticipation.
 A central goal is to investigate the democratic theories that underpin American politics.
 PREREQUISITE: Eligible for ENGL& 101 or instructor's permission.
-Satisfies a social science requirement for AA degree.
+Satisfies a social science requirement.

 State and Local Government Politics (5)

 Explores and analyzes histories, structures, processes, policies, administration, and politics of state and local governments.
 Washington state receives close attention.
 Explores interest groups, lobbying, campaign finance, electoral politics, policy development and implementation, legislatures, executives, judiciary systems, ballot measures, political personalities, and inter-governmental relations.
 Students engage current political issues.
 PREREQUISITE: Eligible for ENGL&101 or instructor's permission.
-Satisfies a social science requirement for AA degree.
+Satisfies a social science requirement.

 Independent Study–Political Science (1-5)

 Enables students to individually pursue special interests or opportunities to study in political science under guidance of an instructor.
 PREREQUISITE: POLS& 101 or &202, or instructor's permission.